 At least once per year, you should get your credit report from each of the three nationwide credit reporting agencies and check each report for errors or for outdated or incomplete information.

 How to Get and Review Your Credit Report

 Every 12 months you are entitled to one free copy of your credit report from each of the three nationwide credit reporting agencies—Experian, Equifax, and TransUnion.
 Go to AnnualCreditReport.com to get them.
 You can also get a yearly free copy of any specialty consumer reports.
 In some instances, you can get free reports more often than once per year.

-Review each section of your report carefully.
+Review each section of your reports carefully.
 Note each item you find that is erroneous, incomplete, or contains information that should not be reported.
 Then, make a list of everything that is inaccurate, incomplete, or not authorized to be in your file.

 Things to Look for in Your Credit Report

-When reviewing your report, look for the following:
+When reviewing your reports, look for the following:

 1. Personal Information Section